JSON (PostgreSQL)

 GIN Indexes

-indexes can be used to efficiently search for keys or key/value pairs occurring within a large number of jsonb documents (datums).
-TwoGIN
+GINindexes can be used to efficiently search for keys or key/value pairs occurring within a large number of jsonb documents (datums).
+TwoGIN"operator classes" are provided, offering different performance and flexibility trade-offs.

 - Useful for blobs that updated at a reasonable frequency.